The Cuckoo (film): Plot

 For Anni, Veikko and Ivan are not enemies, but just men.
 Uncommon and touching bonds develop, as the three unlikely souls begin a domestic routine of hunting and gathering in preparation for the long Lapp winter.
 The two men do what they can to contribute to Anni's well-being.
 Veikko builds a sauna and Ivan picks mushrooms.
 Veikko, Ivan, and Anni communicate only with gestures.
 Starved for love and physical touch, Anni seduces young, strapping Veikko, much to the chagrin of jealous, middle-aged Ivan.

 Not long afterwards a Soviet biplane crashes in the forest near Anni's hut, spilling leaflets announcing an armistice between Finland and the USSR.
-Veikko thinks he can finally return home safely; but Ivan, who does not understand Finnish, manages to find a pistol in the wreckage; and still convinced that Veikko is an enemy, shoots him when Veikko tries to take the gun.
+Veikko thinks he can finally return home safely; but Ivan, who does not understand Finnish, manages to find a revolver Nagant in the wreckage; and still convinced that Veikko is an enemy, shoots him when Veikko tries to take the gun.
 When Ivan reads the last line of the leaflet the plane was dropping (written in Russian and instructing Soviet soldiers to allow the Finns to return home unharmed), he realizes that the war is over.
 Ivan is torn with remorse; and, stumbling, carries Veikko back to the farm.

 The nurturing Anni brings Veikko back from the brink of death through a series of ancient Sami magic rituals.
 With Veikko bedridden, Anni's needs for companionship and sexual longing draw Ivan into her bed.
 Gradually, Ivan and Veikko, no longer separated by ethnic hate or by rivalry for the affections of Anni, become friends.
 As winter arrives and the two men head back to their respective homes in opposite directions, Anni is left behind with memories, and much more, of her two men.
 In the final scene, she narrates the story to her children, whom she has named after their fathers: Veikko and Psholty.